 Payments of fixed sum.
-If you are required to pay a fixed sum in installments, your payments during the year that you treat as alimony cannot be more than 10% of the fixed sum.
+If you must pay a fixed sum in installments, your payments during the year that you treat as alimony cannot be more than 10% of the fixed sum.
 This limit applies to payments for the current year and payments in advance, but not to late payments for an earlier year.